 - TEAS - Many RN programs require applicants to submit TEAS exam scores.
 TEAS stands for Test of Essential Academic Skills.
 Some programs accept these scores in lieu of certain prerequisite courses.
 Most commonly used by ADN programs, TEAS scores give admissions counselors a clear understanding of your comprehension and retention of certain subjects.
 Different RN programs have different minimum score requirements, so be sure to check ahead of time.

 If you're applying to especially competitive RN programs, additional admissions requirements may apply.
 Some programs require students to provide reference letters from employers, professors and even friends and family.
 You may be asked to prepare a personal statement or essay explaining why you're applying.
 In rare instances, a resume may be required as well.
 These points just reinforce the fact that all programs have specific sets of admissions requirements, and it's in aspiring RNs' best interests to learn about them in detail before applying anywhere.

 Applying for an RN program can be overwhelming.
 Information is your friend.
-After identifying programs that appeal to you, dig deeper to learn about their admissions requirements.
-By knowing what you're up against, you'll have an easier time finding and being admitted to the right RN program.
+After identifying programs that interest you, research their admissions requirements thoroughly.
+By understanding the requirements, you'll have an easier time finding and being accepted into the right RN program.